Aadu (film): Plot

-In Bangkok, a gangster named Dude is asked by his boss to search for and bring a rare herb known as Neelakoduveli from Kerala which is believed to bring eternal fortune to its bearer.
+In Bangkok, a gangster named Dude is asked by his boss to search for and bring a rare herb from Kerala called Neelakoduveli, believed to bring eternal fortune to its bearer.

-In Kerala, Shaji Pappan and his friends, who live in the High Range area in Idukki participate in and win a tug-of-war tournament, the prize of which is a female goat, whom the team calls 'Pinky'.
-Shaji, who suffers from frequent back pain, has an issue with women, due to his wife, Mary, eloping with his driver.
+In Kerala, Shaji Pappan and his friends who live in the High Range area of Idukki participate in a tug-of-war tournament and win a female goat subsequently christened 'Pinky'.
+Shaji, who suffers from frequent back pain, has an issue with women due to his wife, Mary, having eloped with his chauffeur, Ponnapan.

-He reluctantly allows Pinky inside his van on the condition that Abu, one of his teammates, will slaughter it later for a feast.
+He reluctantly allows Pinky inside his van on the condition that Abu, one of his teammates, slaughter it later for a feast.
 Abu, however, is revealed to be unable to slaughter the goat.
 This, along with many other problems on their journey back, makes Shaji determined to get rid of Pinky.

-One such problem is that they are stopped by Inspector Sarbath Shameer, a quirky police officer, who is known for ramming the culprits' forehead on a lemon and drinking the juice.
-As Shameer questions them, Menaka Kanthan, an animal welfare activist, arrives and accuses the group of abusing the goat and presses charges.
-Elsewhere, a veteran leader named P.P Sasi foolishly discloses politically driven murders publicly and has to escape to evade the law.
+One such problem is them being stopped by Inspector 'Sarbath' Shameer, a quirky police officer known for making lemonades by squeezing lemons with suspects' foreheads.
+As Shameer interrogates them, Menaka Kanthan, an animal welfare activist, arrives and accuses the group of sexually abusing the goat and presses charges.
+Elsewhere, a veteran leader, P.P Sasi, foolishly discloses politically driven murders publicly and has to escape to evade the law.

-Dude and his boys now arrive in Kerala in search of Neelakkoduveli, which is now in possession of Satan Xavier, a high-profile drug dealer living in the High Range area.
+Dude and his boys arrive in Kerala in search of Neelakkoduveli, which is now in possession of Satan Xavier, a high-profile Anglo-Indian drug dealer living in the High Range area.
 They make a deal with Kanjavu Soman, a low-level drug dealer, to retrieve the herb from Xavier.
-However, the trunk containing Neelakkoduveli is stolen from Soman by masked assailants driving a van similar to the one that Shaji drives.
+However, the trunk containing Neelakkoduveli is stolen from Soman by masked assailants driving a van similar that of Shaji.
 Dude thinks that Shaji and his group are the thieves and his men then capture Abu and Pinky as hostages.
 In reality, the true thief is High Range Hakkim, P.P.
-Sasi's right hand man, who wanted to steal the Neelakoduveli for their profit after hearing about it from Kanjavu Soman.
+Sasi's right-hand man, who wanted to steal the Neelakoduveli for profit after hearing about it from Kanjavu Soman.